 In 1839, Farquhar McCrae bought land from Moonee Ponds Creek to Sydney Road, without permission from the traditional owners, and called it ‘Moreland’.
-Moreland was the name of a Jamaican slave estate that his father and grandfather had operated.
+Moreland was the name of a Jamaican slave estate that his grandfather had operated.
 This information has been recently presented to Council by Elders from the Traditional Owner community and other community representatives.

-In 1994 when the Brunswick and Coburg councils, and part of Broadmeadows, were amalgamated, the State Government named the new local government area Moreland.
+In 1994 when the Brunswick and Coburg councils, and part of Broadmeadows, were amalgamated, the State Government named the new local government area 'Moreland'.

 Statement of Commitment